kumbulanit/t-sql/tech company/untitled/Module 8/Lab_Using_Built-in_Functions.md

                 ELSE ''
             END +
             CASE
-                WHEN e.Email IS NULL OR e.Email NOT LIKE '%_@_%._%'
+                WHEN e.WorkEmail IS NULL OR e.WorkEmail NOT LIKE '%_@_%._%'
-                THEN 'Email: Generate default email or request valid email; ' ELSE ''
+                THEN 'WorkEmail: Generate default email or request valid email; ' ELSE ''
             END +
             CASE